British Columbia Highway 5: Accidents and weather

 Signs along the Coquihalla Highway frequently warn drivers to be aware of sudden changes in weather.
 The highway is particularly dangerous during winter seasons, with extreme snowfall that can exceed more than 10 cm per hour.
 While road maintenance strives to keep the roads as clear as possible, it is not unheard of for the highway to shut down, sometimes with travellers forced to stay overnight in their cars.

-According to ICBC there were 32 fatal crashes between 2004 and 2013, and an estimated 400-500 accidents occur during the winter seasons.
+According to ICBC, there were 32 fatal crashes between 2004 and 2013, and an estimated 400–500 accidents occur during the winter seasons.
 Global News listed the stretch between Merritt and Hope as one of the deadliest highways in BC.
-DriveBC keeps up to date with reports on Coquihalla Highway conditions, including live webcams in several locations.
+DriveBC provides up-to-date reports on Coquihalla Highway conditions, including live webcams in several locations.

 Owing to its reputation, Highway 5 is featured predominantly in the reality docuseries Highway Thru Hell, which follows a group of towing companies that operate in the Interior and Highway 5.